-American Forests Communications & Marketing department has a hand in all of American Forests communications channels — social media (Facebook, Twitter), publications (American Forests magazine, e-newsletter Forest Files) and web content (website articles, Loose Leaf blog).
-In addition, it is responsible for all publicity activities related to the organization, as well as creating marketing materials (such as brochures, online videos and print and web PSAs).
+American Forests’ Communications & Marketing department has a hand in all of American Forests communications channels — publications (Loose Leaf blog and American Forests magazine) and digital content (web, email and social media).
+In addition, it is responsible for all publicity activities related to the organization, as well as creating marketing materials.
 Interns in this department will have the opportunity to assist on projects related to all of these items.

 - Complete writing and editing assignments for American Forests’ blog, website and social media channels; American Forests magazine; and special projects.